JohnBinford/AppleWood-Pointe/readme.md

 * * *

 ## News
 -  New Guy!
-Jim T is interested in our group.
-He recently purchased a unit, and experssed interest in the Shop.
+Jim T and his Wife Stephanie recently purchased the unit next door to John.
+At the recent luncheon, he experssed interest in the Shop.
+We all look forward to getting to know them.
 -  In MEMORIAM - Dave P passed away on March 4, 2023.
    - He was the first AWP buyer to reach out about getting the shop organized before occupancy.
 He was a creative and passionate woodworker who made everything from armoires, to adirondack chairs, to creating custom benches for the Ames Center.
    - [Link to Dave's Obituary.](https://github.com/JohnBinford/AppleWood-Pointe/tree/main/CraftsMen/Dave-P)